WICG/serial/EXPLAINER_BLUETOOTH.md

 1. `bluetoothServiceClassId`

-Browser vendors may provide UI for the user to select certain device types such as Wired, Bluetooth.
+Implementations may provide UI for the user to select certain device types such as Wired, Bluetooth.
 This is an implementation issue left to browser vendors.

 ### Serial Port Info